hirememorey/nba-lineup-optimizer/README.md

 ## Current Status

 **Date**: October 1, 2025
-**Status**: ✅ **FULLY OPERATIONAL - MASTER PIPELINE EXECUTED**
+**Status**: ✅ **CORE ANALYSIS PHASE - DATA POPULATION COMPLETE**

 The data pipeline verification system has been **completely resolved** through a comprehensive "Zero-Trust Forensic Audit".
 The root cause was identified as a fundamental contract mismatch between data producers and consumers, not API failures.
 The pipeline is now fully operational with 100% verification success rate and automated contract enforcement.

-**LATEST ACHIEVEMENT**: The master data pipeline has been successfully executed with a 95.1/100 data quality score, processing 569 players across 40/41 available metrics.
-The system is now production-ready with comprehensive validation framework implemented.
+**LATEST ACHIEVEMENT**: The core analysis phase has been successfully initiated with complete data population.
+The system now has 708 players with raw statistics and 538 players with advanced statistics for the 2024-25 season.
+The system is ready for player archetype analysis and clustering.

 **Key Achievement**: All verification failures have been resolved by correcting the data access patterns and implementing proper contract enforcement.